Throughout my time as a financial planner I have seen an inheritance in the form of cash, real property,

 about the current plan you have in place for your inheritance.

-*The content of this material was provided to you by Lincoln Financial Advisors for its representatives and their clients.
+*The content of this material was provided to you by LPL Financial for its representatives and their clients.
 This article may be picked up by other publications under planner’s bylines.CRN-3473156-030121